Skip to main content

 How far ahead should I book and/or?

 Since winning the Michelin Bib Gourmand in 2025, demand will have increased.
-Book at least one to two weeks ahead for weekday evenings, and two to three weeks out for weekends.
+Book at least one to two weeks ahead for weekday evenings, two to three weeks out for weekends.
 At €€ with Michelin recognition, tables move faster than the price point suggests.

 What should I order at and/or?

 and/or runs a sharing concept, so the format does the ordering for you — dishes arrive to share across the table rather than as individual plated courses.
-Chef Karen Shu's stated focus is colourful, aromatic, and simple plant-based cooking, so lean into whatever is on the current menu rather than looking for specific signatures.
+Chef Karen Shu's stated focus is colourful, aromatic, simple plant-based cooking, so lean into whatever is on the current menu rather than looking for specific signatures.